Before you start code development, let’s create a space that will hold

 within your local

-git fetch upstream git checkout -b master-my-topic upstream/[parent_branch] --no-track
+git fetch upstream git checkout -b my-topic upstream/[parent_branch] --no-track

 git fetch upstream first?
 This is to make sure that your local